-The Victorian feminists in nineteenth-century England paved the way for the women’s movement across the world.
-The ‘New Woman’, as she was called, demanded social equality, economic independence and the right to education.
+The Victorian feminists in 19th-century England paved the way for the women’s movement across the world.
+The ‘New Woman, as she was called, demanded social equality, economic independence and the right to education.

-However, many people (both men and women) had different opinions and attacked the New Woman at every possible turn.
+However, many people (both men and women) had different opinions and attacked Victorian feminists at every possible turn.
 Male artists used their paintings as a subversive way to undermine feminine power.
 They made art another ingredient in the social discourse around this subject.
 To do this, they chose the genre of history paintings – a painting with a mythological or biblical subject – as their preferred weapon.

 In mythology, powerful women were usually sorceresses and held in their hands the destinies of others.
 These ‘others’ were often men.